-Non-stick pans are an essential part of every kitchen due to their great convenience when cooking with foods that might stick.
-Another plus is the ease of cleaning as non-stick coating keeps food from sticking.
+Non-stick pans are an essential part of every kitchen due to their great convenience when cooking with foods that tend to stick.
+Another plus is the ease of cleaning as non-stick coating keeps food from sticking, so there is no burned food to clean.
 Nonstick cookware can also provide health benefits by cutting down the amount of fat needed to prevent sticking.

 Problems with Traditional Non-stick Cookware

 Unfortunately, some traditional non-stick pans have been linked to health problems.
-Teflon-coated pan can release toxic fumes into the air when overheated.
-This cookware is also known to create chemical byproducts and pollutants during the production process.
+Teflon-coated pans are known to release toxic fumes into the air when overheated.
+This cookware also creates chemical byproducts and pollutants during the production process.

-The two chemicals in traditional nonstick cookware that may be harmful to health are PFOA (perfluorooctanoic acid), and PTFE (the chemical name for “Teflon”).
+There are two chemicals in traditional nonstick cookware that are considered harmful: PFOA (perfluorooctanoic acid), and PTFE (the chemical name for “Teflon”).
 PFOA is a potentially unhealthy byproduct that can contaminate our water and soil.
 PTFE is a potentially hazardous chemical that releases toxic fumes when heated above 500°F (260°C).
-Those fumes can kill indoor birds and cause hallucinations and flu-like symptoms in people.
+Those fumes can kill indoor birds and may cause hallucinations and flu-like symptoms in people.

 Is There Safe Non-Stick Cookware?

-In response to growing customer demand, manufacturers started to produce non-stick cookware using more environmentally friendly materials.
-Now, there is a wide range of non-stick pans on the market that are claimed not to leach any unwanted chemicals into your food.
+In response to growing customer demand, manufacturers started to produce non-stick cookware using safer and more environmentally friendly materials.
+Nowadays, there is a wide range of non-stick pans on the market that are advertised as safe for preparing and cooking food.
 The new lines of non-stick cookware include ceramic-coated, titanium-reinforced, and diamond-coated cookware.
 The popularity of enamel-coated pans has also been growing in the last decade.

 - Ceramic coated cookware can be used on nearly all types of heat sources